Former England Captain & Legendary Defender (Football)

 At the age of 18 for FA Premier League club, Tottenham Hotspur, Campbell played, and scored, in his professional debut against Chelsea in December 1992.
 Sol made 255 appearances for Tottenham.
 In the 1999 season he captained Spurs to a Football League Cup Final victory against Premier League side Leicester City, and scored 10 goals during that season.

 In 2001 he controversially joined Arsenal, Tottenham’s North London rivals, which was the first high profile free transfer within the Premier League under the Bosman ruling.
-In his five years at Arsenal he won two Premier League winners medals and three FA Cup winners medals, encompassing the 2001–02 League and FA Cup double, and being part of the team that became known as The Invincibles for their undefeated 2003–04 Premier League campaign.
+In his five years at Arsenal he won two Premier League winners medals and four FA Cup winners medals, encompassing the 2001–02 League and FA Cup double, and being part of the team that became known as The Invincibles for their undefeated 2003–04 Premier League campaign.

 Campbell was also part of the side that lost 2–1 to Barcelona in the 2006 UEFA Champions League Final, in which he scored the only goal for Arsenal.
 In August 2006 he joined Premier League side Portsmouth on a free transfer; his three years with the club included captaining them to success in the 2008 FA Cup Final against Championship side Cardiff City.